krehak/laravel-live-edit/README.md

 This package uses Laravel's cache system, so your database will be saved against tons of requests (since you can have a lot of translatable text within a single page).

 ## 4. Usage
-_Note: LiveEdit will wrap your text inside the element (specified below).
+_Note: LiveEdit will wrap your text inside the element (specified below, default <span>), which needs to be positioned relative and be block or inline-block.
 So, make sure it will not break your design.
-You can customize the element's tag._
+You can customize the element's tag name._

 These parameters are available:
 ```php